Check Out These Great BBQ Grill Safety Tips

-The National Fire Protection Association estimates that over 9,000 home fires are started by grills.
+The NFPA estimates that over 9,000 home fires are started by grills.
 The peak time for grilling home fires is May through August.
 The dangers are real for gas grills and charcoal grills.
 Keeping your home safe is simple with these quick guidelines.

 - Placement- Where you put your grill is a major part of grill safety.
 Be sure nothing is above your grill that can catch fire.
 Avoid placing your grill under overhangs, porch roofs, branches, or canopies.
 Keep your grill as safe distance from your house to prevent quick burning house fires.

 - Inspect Regularly- Before you open up your gas grill for the season or even just once a month, make sure you do a thorough inspection.
 Check for loose fittings, gas leaks or erosion.
 For charcoal grills and smokers, check for stability.